EastCoastProduct/homepage/src/jobs/head-of-engineering.md

 <p>You’re committed to diversity & inclusion and have a demonstrated history of promoting a learning culture.
 You have an entrepreneurial mind-set and aren’t afraid to try new ways of doing things.
 You look forward to working shoulder-to-shoulder with a small management team that is motivated by employee happiness and client satisfaction.</p>

+<p>You have experience working with a mostly remote team and can contribute actively as we build our best practices around hiring and managing remotely.</p>

 <h2 class="text-heading-two">About the Job</h2>

-<p>As the Head of Engineering at ECP, you’ll oversee multiple project teams and make sure they’re on the track to complete tasks at the level of quality we expect.</p>
+<p>As the Head of Engineering at ECP, you’ll oversee multiple project teams and make sure they’re on track to complete tasks at the level of quality we expect.</p>

 <h2 class="text-heading-two">Main Responsibilities</h2>